(PHP 5 < 5.4.0, PECL sqlite >= 1.0.3)

 <?php

-= new SQLiteDatabase('mysqlitedb');
+$dbhandle = new SQLiteDatabase('mysqlitedb');

-$query $dbhandle->queryExec("UPDATE users SET email='jDoe@example.com' WHERE username='jDoe'"$error);
+$query = $dbhandle->queryExec("UPDATE users SET email='jDoe@example.com' WHERE username='jDoe'", $error);

-"Error in query: '$error'");
+exit("Error in query: '$error'");

 } else {

-'Number of rows modified: '$dbhandle->changes();
+echo 'Number of rows modified: ', $dbhandle->changes();

 }